Why Camp Unplugged?

 Tech Education: Campers will take part in seminars by world thought leaders in their fields and complete the curriculum workbook by the end of camp.
 The main curriculum for this program is the Digital Vortex Survival Guide and teaches campers about how screen time affects their neurochemistry and development.
 They will also be well prepared to go back home where the real battle for their minds takes place.

 Spiritually: Campers will participate in daily devotions with their cabin groups, worship times, and group discussions.
 The teaching will be lead by leaders of PCCC.
-Visit their site to see their Statement of Faith.

 Skill Development: Campers will be involved in several service projects around Palomar Mountain and the surrounding Native American Reservations.
 They will learn how to do their laundry (they will only bring 1 week worth of clothes).
 They’ll participate in dining hall clean up and cabin clean up.
 They will also get the amazing opportunity to learn First Aid and CPR!

 Camp Lessons: Sometimes there a lessons that campers go home with that stay will them for years to come.
 Lessons such as dealing with conflict, working on a team, living with roommates, respecting authority, being others-focused, learning to reflect and become self aware are among several lessons that are bound to come up.